-Follow the elevated train line down N. Wells Street and turn left at W. Lake Street to see Century Tower, formerly known as the Trustees System Service Building.
-Another Chicago building that was once the world’s tallest, it consists of a twenty-story main building topped by an eight-story tower and a ziggurat.
+For the next stop, follow the elevated train line down North Wells Street and turn left at West Lake Street to see Century Tower, which was built in 1930.
+Another Chicago landmark that once claimed the title of the world’s tallest skyscraper, it consists of a 20-story main building topped by an eight-story tower and a distinctive ziggurat.

 Follow East Wacker Place to Michigan Avenue to reach the lavish Carbide and Carbon Building.
 The building’s showstopping exterior is composed of black marble, green-tinted terracotta and gold leaf, and its spire is coated in a thin layer of 24-carat gold.
 Inside the Michigan Avenue entrance, a lobby made with Belgian marble and frosted glass creates a grand welcome.

 Just across the street on Wacker is the historic Chicago Motor Club Building, a slim 17-story tower that was erected at record-breaking speed – in just 234 days, including the demolition of the pre-existing building on the site.
 Peek inside and appreciate the original artwork by pioneering American muralist John Warner Norton – a two-story-high map of the USA.

 Head back to the riverfront to see 333 North Michigan, a long, narrow 1928 skyscraper with a base of polished marble and embellishments depicting Native Americans and pioneers at Fort Dearborn, a Chicago fort built in 1803.